Siyu-Chen-NJ/Siyu-Chen-NJ.github.io/content/publication/lee-meta-prediction-2022/index.md

 date: '2022-09-01'
 publishDate: '2024-02-27T13:06:13.811826Z'
 publication_types:
+- manuscript
-- ICLR 2023, Spotlight Presentation (notable-top-25%)
+publication: '*ICLR 2023, Spotlight (notable-top-25%)*'
 abstract: Distillation-aware Neural Architecture Search (DaNAS) aims to search for an optimal student architecture that obtains the best performance and/or efficiency when distilling the knowledge from a given teacher model.
 Previous DaNAS methods